 - Kept only on disk which is itself kept securely.

-1. Learners must ensure that all personal data provided to EDLounge Ltd is accurate and up to date.
-They must ensure that changes of address, etc. are notified using the Personal Details Amendment Form, which is available from Client Services.
-This will enable the Training Company to update its Management Information System.
+1. Learners must ensure that all personal data provided to EDLounge Ltd. is accurate and up-to-date.
+They must ensure that changes of address, etc. are notified using the Personal Details Amendment Form, which is available from their establishment's reception.
+This will enable EDLounge Ltd. to update its Management Information System.

 1. Learners will be entitled to information about their marks for both coursework and examinations

-1. Information that is already in the public domain is exempt from the 1998 Act.
-It is EDLounge Ltd's policy to make as much information public as possible.
+1. Information that is already in the public domain is exempt from the GDP Regulation.
+It is EDLounge Ltd.'s policy to make as much information public as possible.
 Access to public information is available under The Freedom of Information Act 2000.

 The Data Controller and the Data Protection Officer

 b.
-The EFA and the Training Company acknowledge that they are both Data Controllers in common of the Personal Data collected and held by the Training Company in performing the Services and provided to the EFA.
+The ESFA and EDLounge Ltd. acknowledge that they are both Data Controllers in common of the Personal Data collected and held by EDLounge Ltd. in performing its services and provided to the ESFA.

 c.
-A data processor for student information as defined within the SFA Financial Memorandum currently in force and will comply fully with the requirements stated within.
+A data processor for student information as defined within the SFA Financial Memorandum is currently in position and will comply fully with the requirements stated within.

-2. EDLounge designated Data Protection Officer is: Name: Cara Radford: Office manager Email: email@example.com
+2. EDLounge Ltd.'s designated Data Protection Officer is: Name: Cara Radford: Office Manager email: firstname.lastname@example.org

 Retention of Data

-EDLounge will keep some forms of information for longer than others.
+EDLounge Ltd. will keep some forms of information for longer than others.
 Because of storage limitations, information about learners cannot be kept indefinitely, unless there are specific requests to do so.
-In general, information about learners will be kept for a maximum of 10 years after they leave EDLounge.
-This will include names and addresses and academic achievements
+In general, information about learners will be kept for a maximum of 10 years after they leave EDLounge Ltd. This will include names and addresses and academic achievements.

 Disposal of Data

 Particular care must be taken with the disposal of personal data.
-Staff should be aware that the same standards should be applied to informal records, lists and printouts held by individual members of staff containing personal data as to records that are part of the formal Training Company records systems.
+Staff should be aware that the same standards should be applied to informal records, lists and printouts held by individual members of staff containing personal data as to records that are part of the formal EDLounge Ltd.'s records systems.

 Personal data must be destroyed by secure methods such as shredding or confidential waste sacks handled by authorised contractors.